ortizpalanques1/debates_US_2024/README.md

 <img src="graph/vocabulary_diversity.png" alt="drawing" width="500"/>

 3. Number of relevant words.
 3.1.
-Improve the stop words: no numbers, no personal pronouns.
+Improve the stop words: no numbers, no personal pronouns, keep the verbs.
 3.2.
 Apply the anti-join command to the data frame "debates_2024."
 3.3.
 Repeat tasks in the section "Unique words."